Julia-cloudname/portfolio/README.md

 <hr>

 ## About Me
-I'm Yuliia Maliuk, a passionate Full-Stack Developer based in Ireland.
+I'm Yuliia Maliuk, a passionate Full-Stack Developer.
 My goal is to merge creativity and technology to build innovative web solutions.
 With a background in journalism, marketing, and proficiency in web development, I bring a unique perspective to my projects.
 I specialize in Python, JavaScript, and PostgreSQL, and I'm dedicated to creating user-centric, data-driven web applications.

 ## Skills
 - JavaScript